 Heating equipment is the number two leading cause of home fires.
 The only cause of fires that’s more common is cooking.
+Pointing out the obvious, heating equipment needs a chimney.
 The most fire prone heating equipment is the fireplace.
 According to the National Fire Protection Association, nearly two-thirds of fireplace related fires start in the chimney.
 Therefore, one of the most effective actions you can take to reduce the likelihood of a home fire is an annual chimney cleaning.
 The following is important information to help ensure you don’t experience a chimney fire.

 Maybe.
 Cleaning a chimney can be much more involved than simply running a brush down the chimney and vacuuming up the soot.
 Here are some other points to consider before taking on the task as a homeowner: